EirikTengesdal/AudioSlicer/README.md

     doi		= {https://doi.org/10.5281/zenodo.5889527}
 }
 ```
-Please note that the following Concept DOI represents all of the versions of our record: https://doi.org/10.5281/zenodo.5889526
+Please note that the following Concept DOI represents all of the versions of our record, and will currently resolve to the landing page of the latest version of our record: https://doi.org/10.5281/zenodo.5889526

-You can choose to cite a specific version of the repository, which is the recommended practice.
-Check the Version DOI at Zenodo.
+The recommended practice is to cite a specific version of the repository.
+Find the relevant Version DOI at Zenodo.

 ## Funding
 Part of this work has been funded by the Research Council of Norway project *Variation and Change in the Scandinavian Verb Phrase* (project number: 250755, PI: Ida Larsson).